Featured Team Members: Rick Crawford, BS

 After lunch, we drive to our operations ranch.
 We collect and inventory all the student’s personal items.
 We thoroughly go through all belongings, record and store all articles, and have the student review and sign off on what is collected.
 Personal items are returned upon graduation.
 Following inventory collection, the student is outfitted with brand new Open Sky gear.
 This detailed outfitting process sets our students up for success, ensuring they have all that they need to participate in all facets of the program.

 Once the student is outfitted with the appropriate gear and clothing, we pack everything up and head out to the field to meet the student’s team.
 When we get to the field, we provide guides with an update on how the student is doing, pass along medications to the appropriate staff, and detail any dietary, medical, or wellness needs.
-Once the student is with the team, we reach out to his or her admissions counselor to provide a detailed update on the intake process.
+Once the student is with the team, we reach out to their admissions counselor to provide a detailed update on the intake process.

-We also work with the medical team throughout the day, communicating with the health director, pharmaceutical coordinator, field medic, staff MD, and staff psychiatrist as necessary.
+We also work with the Medical team throughout the day, communicating with the health director, pharmaceutical coordinator, field medic, staff MD, and staff psychiatrist as necessary.
 We communicate about the urgent care visit, medications, and any medical needs the student may have.
 If students have specific needs relating to medications, they often meet with our team psychiatrist.
-Our medical staff are in contact with the admissions team early in the process and provide all necessary information to transportation specialists prior to student arrival.
+Our medical staff are in contact with the admissions team early in the process and provide all necessary information to intake specialists prior to student arrival.

 Throughout the day we are also in communication with the field manager, providing regular updates on estimated arrival time and to provide a sense of how the student is doing throughout the process.
-We also communicate with the operations team regarding special gear requests as well as the food coordinators to inform them of any specific dietary needs.
+We also communicate with the Operations team regarding special gear requests as well as the food coordinators to inform them of any specific dietary needs.
 Additionally, we communicate with the family care coordinators and administrators in the office, ensuring all necessary paperwork has been completed.

 Throughout the day, we are in contact with all departments, integrating all the moving pieces, and adapting to each student’s specific needs.
 There is a clear flow of communication and flexibility to meet the needs of any student entering the program.
 All departments work in tandem to fully support each student as they enter the program.
 We believe this level of care and depth of resources set Open Sky apart and positions students for a healthy, productive, and meaningful experience.